devanfer02/CRUD-PHP/README.md

 - Turn on or start the apache and mysql

 ### Making database in phpmyadmin

+#### Use Repo Table
+You can use the sql folder in app to instantly create table in your database, but makesure to modify the config to match your own database name.

+#### Create Your Own Table
 - After you turn on the apache and mysql, go to ```localhost/phpmyadmin/```
 - On the left sidebar, click new and make database with name ```crudphpmvc```
 - Make a table with name ```student``` with given category